TimFaverjon/timfaverjon.github.io/en/about.md

 <div style="text-align: justify">

-<p> As part of my PhD, I am interested in themes of perceived inequality and social justice, questions of justification of social ordering, ordinary categorisations of social structure, and the history of inequality since the 1950s. </p>
+<p> As part of my PhD, I'm developing a new method for explaining the politics of recommendation systems. </p>

 <p> A more detailed presentation of my thesis subject as well as a list of publications I have participated to or am working on is available <a href = "/en/research">on this website</a>.</p>